madebygps/daily-positive-news-sms-serverless/README.md

 "0 30 6 * * *"
 ```

-# 🗞 Fine tune your news feed
+# 🗞 Fine-tune your news feed

 You can fine tune the JSON returned from News API with [these parameters](https://newsapi.org/docs/endpoints/everything) simply add/remove/edit the variables of the newsAPIEndpointURL
 ```csharp